proycon/LaMachine/lamachine_v2_plan.md

 ### Objective #3: Production deployment & Integration

 * The LaMachine everybody can install at home is in principle the same LaMachine as goes to official hosters of production environments, such as CLARIAH centres.
+We want to make LaMachine more suitable for the demands of production environments.
 * We should investigate what we can include in LaMachine for better integration in a CLARIAH production environment, with respect to authentication (single sign-on)
-* In the development of a larger CLARIAH WP3 VRE, LaMachine will play an important role as tool provider anyway, special facilities may need to be implemented for incorporation in a larger VRE framework
+* In the development of a larger CLARIAH WP3 VRE, LaMachine will play an important role as tool provider anyway, special facilities may need to be implemented for incorporation in a larger VRE framework; LaMachine can take part of this integration burden away from the tools.

 ## Relations with other projects

 ### Relation with a CLARIAH WP3 VRE

-There is a certain intersection between LaMachine and the WP3 VRE plans, but I'm well aware that latter goes much further and has much higher ambitions than this current plan.
+There is a certain intersection between LaMachine v2 and the WP3 VRE plans, but I'm well aware that latter goes much further and has much higher ambitions than this current plan.
 This LaMachine v2 plan is motivated by the technologies we already have in place and attempts to sketch how LaMachine can 1) act as a kind of much simpler VRE in its own right and
 2) lay the groundwork for integration in a larger VRE, in which it can act as a deployment platform for tools.
-In other words, this plan is an attempt to close the gap in a bottom-up fashion, to keep things relatively simple and practical, and to get to demonstrable results in an as time- and resource- efficient manner as possible.
+In other words, this plan is an attempt to close the gap in a bottom-up fashion, to keep things relatively simple and practical, and to get to demonstrable results in an as time and resource efficient manner as possible.
 I project this all to be realisable well within the time that could be allocated for me in the CLARIAH WP3 VRE.

 It is also good to stress the main difference between LaMachine and the WP3 VRE.
 LaMachine is all about distribution, deployment and access to software.
 It is not, and will never be, an infrastructure deployed online in one static location (but may be made to interact with such larger infrastructure as per goals #2 and #3).
-LaMachine requires the underlying software to be open, publicly available, and adhere to certain common good-practices with regard to in what repositories software is deposited.
+LaMachine also requires the underlying software to be open, publicly available, and adhere to certain common good-practices with regard to in what repositories software is deposited.

 ### Relation with PICCL (CLARIAH WP2/3)

-The vision for PICCL was to be constitute a complete workflow for corpus building, mainly focussing on OCR, OCR-post correction and spelling normalisation.
+The vision for PICCL was to constitute a complete workflow for corpus building, mainly focussing on OCR, OCR-post correction and spelling normalisation.
 The project proposed a pipeline of interconnected tools and a single encompassing webservice with user interface for end-users.

-PICCL's current implementation (which is a reimplementation of prior prototype by Martin Reynaert) consists of a series of pipelines to accomplishe a certain NLP goal, you could consider these pipelines recipes.
+PICCL's current implementation (which is a reimplementation of prior prototype by Martin Reynaert) consists of a series of pipelines to accomplish a certain NLP goal, you could consider these pipelines recipes.
 The pipeline logic is implemented in NextFlow; but the actual work is done by a wide variety of tools.
 PICCL is intimately tied to LaMachine as it relies on these tools which need to be properly installed and available.
 In other words; LaMachine provides the environment with all the tools, and PICCL provides the recipes specifying how these tools are invoked, as well as a